Summer Research Program

 Students will be compensated with a stipend of $400 per week ($600 for health profession students).
 Travel funds are available for each student to attend a scientific meeting during the summer.
 Also, a housing allowance is available for those students who live outside of the Gainesville area and who would require living accommodations in Gainesville to attend the program.

-A total of fifteen slots are available for Summer 2013: 13 undergraduate students and 2 health profession students.
-The duration of the program is 10 weeks: from June 3, 2013 to August 9, 2013.
+A total of fifteen slots are available for Summer 2014: 13 undergraduate students and 2 health profession students.
+The duration of the program is 10 weeks: from June 2, 2014 through August 8, 2014.